 Calculating Pain and Suffering Damages

-There is no set standard for how to decide on pain and suffering damages.
-So, if you want to sue the at-fault party for pain and suffering, it takes a lot of extra work in coming up with a monetary amount that can sufficiently “price” your suffering.
-As odd as that sounds, it’s the only way personal injury law knows how to handle these delicate damages.
+There is no set standard for how to decide pain and suffering damages.
+So, if you want to sue the at-fault party for pain and suffering, an attorney can help you come up with a monetary amount that can sufficiently put a price on your suffering.

 A number of factors may be considered when valuing pain and suffering, including:

 - How long your physical pain has lasted (and is expected to last in the future)